COSC3020/theory-vs-practice-aerick-321/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-1- The input could be close to the worst case which is O(n) and almost a list even thoguh it is technically still the avaerage case and that can cause a longer time
+1- The input could be close to the worst case which is O(n) and almost a list even though it is technically still the avaerage case and that can cause a longer time

 2- Different compilers like c++ can cause different optimization in places or not optimize certain loops.